WhiteHodok/WhiteHodok/README.md

 # Hello, I'm WhiteHodok!
-Stackoverflow engineer
+Stackoverflow citizen or Ctr-C + Ctr-V engineer

 I'm an IoT profile student who loves Python!
 Here are some badges to show my skills: